alex-davidson/brewing/Mead/ChocolateMead.md

 The first racking was performed after a year, when it had been sitting on the lees for a LONG LONG TIME.
 This is according to the recipe.

 As expected, it tasted absolutely vile at this stage.
 Definite chocolate aroma though.

+One year after first racking, it still tastes somewhat sour.
+Some solids have precipitated on the bottom of the demijohn.
+Liquid is chocolate brown and almost opaque.